 Choosing the right real estate agent is essential if you want to get the maximum value for your home, but not every agent is ideal for every homeowner.
 You need to plan ahead, speak with multiple agents, and do your research.
 Most importantly, you need to know exactly what you’re looking for in an agent.
 Today we’re going to help you understand the fundamentals of how to find a good real estate agent.

-1. Decide if a Real Estate Agent Is Even Right for You
+1. Decide if You Actually Need a Los Angeles Real Estate Agent

 Before we get into the specifics of how to find a good real estate agent, we must assess whether an agent is right for you in the first place.
 If you’re looking to get the maximum value for your home, you should absolutely work with an agent.
 They can assess the total market value, list your home on the MLS, host open houses, and make certain that the home is aggressively negotiated and sold to a qualified buyer.